 And he continues by pointing out that priorities change over time.

-If you want to differentiate between your own values and other people’s opinions, you might consider another question James Clear suggests:
+If you want to differentiate between your values and other people’s opinions, you might consider another question James Clear suggests:

 “Does this activity fill me with energy or drain me of energy?”

-Creating a Plan to Prioritize Your Goals
+How to Create a Plan to Prioritize Your Goals

 The Getting Things Done Method (GTD)